 ROM hardware also has a speed limit at which it can transfer its static memory over to RAM, where the data becomes malleable.
 For this reason, old fashioned mechanical hard drives are starting to be replaced by SSDs (solid state drives), which can read and write several times faster.
 However, ROM speed is less likely to be the bottleneck on PC performance.

-Then the microprocessor loads in the data files at which you want to look, which might total several megabytes if you are looking at more than one document or browsing a page with a lot of graphics.
-So a big application can easily take 100 megabytes of RAM or more, which can slow your system down significantly if there isn't enough memory.
+The CPU loads in the data files at which you want to look, which might total several gigabytes if you are opening many web pages, running apps in the background, or using graphic-intensive programs like video games.
+A big application can easily take a gigabyte of RAM or more, which can slow your system down significantly if there isn't enough memory.
 On your machine, at any given time you might have the following applications running:

 Besides all of those applications, the operating system itself is taking up a good bit of space.
 Everything together may need more RAM than your machine has.